FIELD AUDIT · YEET/RISKY-CLICK

 The Yeet Risky Click build is expected to sit in the 99 percent cluster based on the comparable cross-brand press-your-luck mechanics, the brand's positioning as a newer Stake-family-style operator, and our cycle observations on payout averages within the statistical noise consistent with this cluster.
 We caveat: this is "consistent with comparable mechanics" not "verified at".

-For the cross-brand press-your-luck math, the cleanest math walkthrough is the Mines one at the conditional-probability framework.
-For the audited brand list, see the full list of brands we audit.
+For the cross-brand press-your-luck math, the cleanest math walkthrough is the Mines one at the mines-grid conditional-probability piece.
+For the audited brand list, see that page.

 How Yeet Risky Click compares to other Yeet originals